kolkhis/tech-notes/linux/tools/grep.md

 ## `pgrep`

-`pgrep` (process grep) is a tool that helps you find the PIDs of running processes by their names or other attributes.
+`pgrep` (process grep) is a tool that helps us find the PIDs of running processes by their names or other attributes.

 It's part of the `procps` package on most Linux distros.